MrMicrowaveOven/AlgorithmsCurriculum/README.md

 ## W11D4
 SF:
-* Continue pairboarding, practicing personal pitch, and adding 15 companies
+* Continue pairboarding, practicing personal pitch, and adding 15 companies.
 * Read about [negotiating an offer][offer-negotiation].
 * Get some data points for [salary negotiations][salary-data].
 * You can also check out this [HackerNewsarticle][hn-negotiation-article]
 * Attend the Negotiations lecture after lunch.
 * START APPLYING!!
   * From now on until you get a job, apply to 15 companies from your Job Search Roadmap per weekday.
-This will take 5-7hours/day.
+This will take 3-7hours/day.
   * In the beginning apply only to 3s for your first 80 applications.
 Then start with 2s and 1s.
   * Add the applications into the Jobberwocky.
 Mark whether you've done a phone_screen, interviewed, got rejected, or got an offer as you go.